Azer0s/configs/README.md

-# configs
+# index
-Some configurations I use with sane
+A collection of config aliases for my configs